Best Restaurants Near Petco Park: 2026 Picks

 Places To Eat Near Downtown San DiegoLooking for a convenient place to eat nearby Petco Park before a Padres game?
 You will not be without options.
 There are literally hundreds of good restaurants in the downtown San Diego / Gaslamp area near Petco Park.
-Here is our guide of the top places to eat in, updated for the 2023 season.
+Here is our guide of the top places to eat in, updated for the 2026 season.
 All restaurants are close to the stadium, most within 5 blocks walking.
-We also include some reliable dining resources and outside opinions — our personal inclination would be for you to arrive as hungry as possible to maximize intake of the abundant Petco Park concessions and sit-down restaurants inside the stadium, many of them are an outpost of iconic local dining institutions you’ll find throughout San Diego (Hodad’s, Grand Ole BBQ, Barrio Dogg, Board & Brew, Seaside Market, Gaglione Brothers, Cravory, etc.)
+We also include some reliable dining resources and outside opinions — our personal inclination would be for you to arrive as hungry as possible to maximize intake of the abundant Petco Park concessions and sit-down restaurants inside the stadium, many of them an outpost of iconic local dining institutions you’ll find throughout San Diego (Hodad’s, Seaside Market, Cravory, plus 2026 newcomers CoCo Ichibanya and Pop Pie Co., etc.)

 Again, for visitors looking for places to eat around the park, before or after a Padres game, we’ll leave that to the local restaurant experts below.
 But first a few opinions and tips of our own.